SAC Expert panel members provide expert advice on scientific matters, review reports and other papers, and contribute to reviews.

 Rob aims to continue the development, application and promotion of cutting-edge science to biodiversity conservation, through leading novel research, managing conservation programmes and engaging at the interface of conservation science and policy.

-Beth currently conducts multi-disciplinary research using her expertise in marine ecology, oceanography and fisheries sciences.
-Her research identifies general rules in bio-physical oceanographic processes that lead to the creation of hotspots of predator-prey activity.
+Beth Scott is a Professor in Marine Ecology.
+She conducts multi-disciplinary research using her expertise in marine ecology, oceanography and fisheries sciences.
+Her research identifies general rules in bio-physical oceanographic processes that lead to the creation of hotspots of biodiversity and predator-prey activity.
 Specifically, her research group defines biological and physical variables that provide the limited, patchy locations and conditions where energy is transferred across trophic levels in marine food webs.
-Beth's research team uses approaches ranging from the collection and use of fine scale (second by second) information throughout the water column as well as the analysis of large scale (100s or km) long term data sets on spatial and population dynamics.
-Both scales of information are also used within simulation modelling methods which are agent based
+Her research team uses approaches ranging from the collection and use of fine scale (second by second) information throughout the water column as well as the analysis of large scale (100s or km) long term data sets on spatial and population dynamics.
+Both scales of information are also used within simulation modelling methods which are agent based.

 Professor Ben Wilson - University of the Highlands and Islands and the Scottish Association for Marine Science